scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## draft-dekater-scion-pki-11
 {:numbered="false"}

-- Signing ceremony: minor updates to align with current process
+- Signing Ceremony: minor updates to align with current process
 - Signature field: clarify implications of using other algorithms or curves and mention mti set may be updated in future protocol iterations
 - Clarify distinction between SCION ASes and BGP ASes through the text.
 - Intro: remove duplicated motivation and component description and add a reference to the same text in -controlplane